Ferry from Helsinki to Tallinn

 On-board services and amenities

-The conventional ferries serving the Helsinki, Finland to Tallinn, Estonia ferry route are equipped with a wide range of facilities, ensuring a comfortable and relaxed journey.
-On most ferries, you can generally expect cafes, restaurants, bars, gift shops, restrooms, and free Wi-Fi.
+The conventional ferries serving the Helsinki to Tallinn ferry route are equipped with a wide range of facilities, ensuring a comfortable and relaxed journey.
+On most ferries, you can generally expect to find:

 Cabins and accommodation